My trip down the Amazon, from Tri-Frontiera between Colombia, Peru and Brazil had a thrilling start, as these adventures go!

 What they did sell almost at every port were huge bunches of platanos (which cannot be eaten raw), and two other vegetables, one of which was pupunha.

-Grinded into a paste with some olive oil it can make a fine (survival) meal.
+Grinded into a paste with some olive oil it can actually make a fine survival meal.
+Resourcefulness!

 Upon reaching terra firma we were on abacaxi (pineapple) and açaí (a native Amazon berry) smoothies like a vain infusion.